Petrus Camper: Surgeon's Guild

 In 1755 he had moved to Amsterdam, where he occupied a chair of anatomy and surgery at the Athenaeum Illustre, later completed by a medicine chair.
 He investigated inguinal hernia, patella and the best form of shoe.
 He withdrew five years later to dedicate himself to scientific research, living on his wife's estate "Klein Lankum" just outside Franeker.
 In his farewell speech, he mentioned that he had dissected more than 50 bodies in public, including a twelve-year-old Angolese African boy.
 His experience led to the publication of Demonstrationum anatomico-pathologicarum (1760–1762).
 In 1762 he became politically active and promoted public health issues such as vaccination against smallpox.

 In 1763 he accepted the chair of anatomy, surgery and botany at the University of Groningen.
 He made drawings to illustrate his eloquent lectures and the number of students grew.

 His main focus of attention was anatomy, zoology and his collection of minerals and fossils.
 Among his many works, he studied osteology of birds and discovered the presence of air in the inner cavities of birds' skeletons.
 He investigated the anatomy of eight young orangutans, establishing it as a different species to humans, as quadrupeds, against the theories of contemporary scientists.
 "Camper cleared up a lot of confusion when he distinguished the orangutan from the chimpanzee."
 Petrus Camper published treatises on the hearing of fishes and the sound of frogs.
 He studied the diseases of rinderpest and rabies (1768–1770).
 Camper kept a surgical clinic.
 Before retiring in 1773, he introduced several new instruments and procedures for surgery and obstetrics.
-Back in Franeker, he dissected an elephant and a Javan rhinoceros, after they died in the menagerie, belonging to the stadtholder.
+Back in Franeker, he dissected an elephant and a Javan rhinoceros, after they died in the menagerie of the stadtholder.
 In 1782 he published his latest research, a treatise in which he disagreed with Carl Linnaeus and De Buffon on the taxonomy of apes.